 Diversify your passwords

 Repeating or reusing passwords is one of the biggest password mistakes people make, according to Contos.
 Each password you create should be new and unique, or you could be putting your information at risk.

 If your password is leaked in a data breach, every account that you used that password for becomes vulnerable.
 That also goes for these everyday items that are vulnerable to hacking.

 Finally, you should never pick a password with personal information that could be easily found online, such as your birthday or the names of your children or pets.
-It’s likely that hackers will try different combinations of those words and numbers first, Contos says.
+It’s likely that hackers will try different combinations of those words and numbers first, Contos says, compromising your password security.
 He recommends using a password that can’t be found in the dictionary, like a random collection of letters and characters.

 How can you create good passwords?

 If you have ever been hacked on Instagram or needed to know how to recover a hacked Facebook account, you’ll know the importance of picking good passwords.
-Making strong passwords doesn’t have to be a headache, though.
+Password security doesn’t have to be a headache, though.
 Here are some ways to create complex, unique passwords for every online account without repeating them.